 By Ryan Hannable

-How badly did the Red Sox need David Ortiz’s heroics?
+What do you think of Clay Buchholz’s start to the season?
 Leave your thoughts in the comment section or on Twitter @Hannable84.